apiaryio/constitutions/Readme.md

 # Contracts for API Design Style Guides and Rules

-Directory of reusable API Design Style Guide Rules specified by executable examples for API Descirption Language linters test-driven development, CI, portability and up-to-date documentation.
+Directory of reusable API Design Style Guide Rules specified by executable examples for API Descirption Language linters test-driven development, CI, portability, up-to-date documentation and preventing regressions and unwanted changes in behavior of underying Style Guide engines.

 ## How to write an executable, long-lasting API Design Style Guide